 The scheduling features within When I Work have some nice little upgrades over other scheduling software, including the ability to set recurring shifts and color-code different positions.
 It’s great for restaurants or any business or nonprofit where people come to you, such as a museum or retail store.
 It also allows you to set up remote locations with GPS, and you can even include job instructions.
 That makes it super if you do offsite work like catering and need to provide workers with location-specific information, like the gate code of the subdivision.

-The timekeeping software that lets employees clock in and clock out isn’t included in the free version; it costs $1 per month per employee extra if you purchase a paid plan.
+The timekeeping software that lets employees clock in and clock out is included in the free version; and costs $1.30 per month per employee extra if you purchase a paid plan.
 However, what’s offered in each of the plans is the same otherwise.

 When I Work has a text messaging feature you can add on.
 That is in addition to its feature that lets you send a mass email (although workers can’t reply to it).
 The email feature is included with all plans, but the text message service requires you to purchase credits with costs that start about $.03 per text message.
 Otherwise, you can use the workchat feature, which sends messages through the app for free, but doesn’t provide for individual customized text messages.

 Like Homebase and Deputy, When I Work integrates with POS vendors like Square and VendPOS.
 It also has payroll and accounting software integration to vendors like QuickBooks, ADP and Gusto, our recommended payroll provider.

 With When I Work, you and your employees will have access to email or chat support seven days a week.
 Their hours are Monday through Friday, 7 a.m. – 7:30 p.m.
 CST, and on weekends from 9 a.m. – 6 p.m.
 You can also view training videos online or schedule training in person for you and your team.